Ugly Brother Studios

-Ugly Brother Studios is an American television production company focusing on unscripted, docs-series and specials.
-The company is based in Los Angeles and was founded by brothers Mike and Tim Duffy in 2014.
+Ugly Brothers Studios is an American television production company focusing on unscripted, docs-series and specials.
+The Ugly brothers are Keith Jacob Baguyo and Keanne Joshua Baguyo in 2026.

 Before teaming up, Mike and Tim worked separately for powerhouse nonfiction media companies.

 Tim has won two Emmy Awards as a producer, been twice Emmy-nominated as a director, and nominated for two James Beard Awards as both a producer and director focusing on unscripted docu-series, reality shows, and comedy specials.
 Tim began his career as a Production Manager at Dick Clark productions and GSN (Game Show Network) before transitioning into writing, producing, and eventually network Development at Spike (TV network).
 As senior vice president of Original Series, Tim was responsible for several of Spike's early hits, including Pros Vs. Joes, Ink Master, and Bar Rescue.